IcySunStudio/fetcher/README.md

 **Async task UI made easy 😄**

-Minimalist framework to easily handle UI states (loading, error and data) for asynchonous tasks (like network calls), in an unified way.
+Minimalist framework to easily handle UI states (loading, error and data) for asynchronous tasks (like network calls), with global error handling and configuration.

 It provides two main widgets, with automatic handling of all common UI states: